 UV Degradation and Discolouration of EPDM Wetpour

-Many schools, nurseries and public parks have vibrant play area facilities installed to capture children’s imaginations.
+Many schools, play groups and public parks have vibrant nursery play areas installed to capture children’s imaginations.
 These can include numerous design features and graphics which are completely customisable for each client.
-We always aim to complete our work to the highest possible standards and ensure that any aftercare maintenance is carried out where required.
+We always aim to complete our work to the highest possible standards.
+We’ll also ensure that we apply any aftercare maintenance where necessary.

 The effects of UV degradation and discolouration will vary depending on a number of factors for each different site.
 Things like location, area size, and chosen colour will all have an effect on any weathering from sunlight.
 Other things like nearby trees and structures can affect this as well.

 Please feel free to speak with a member of our team by filling in the contact form.
 We’ll gladly provide some further details on the EPDM play surfacing we supply .
 We would also be happy to send you over some more information regarding the colour Degradation and Discolouration.
 Alternatively one of our experts can speak to you about this personally.